volzinnovation/btw25-bw-landesergebnis/data/README.md

 * CSV
 * changed to Comma as separator for better display on Github
 * Original Comma in data changed to -
-* Original Semicolon in data changed tp ;
+* Original Semicolon in data changed to Comma
 * Column names contain special characters and spaces

 # Files